deeleeramone/openbb-store/README.md

 pip install openbb-store
 ```

-Then, rebuild the OpenBB Python interface:
+Then, if the main `openbb` package is installed, rebuild the OpenBB Python interface:

 ```console
 python -c "import openbb;openbb.build()"